Lewis's woodpecker: Range and Habitat

 Lewis's woodpecker is locally common to the northwestern United States, dwelling mostly in open pine woodlands, and other areas with scattered trees and snags.
 Unlike other American woodpeckers, it enjoys sitting in the open as opposed to sitting in heavy tree cover.
 The migration patterns of the Lewis's Woodpecker are unclear due to their nomadic lifestyle and feeding habits.
 It ranges mostly in the western to central United States, but in the winter it can be found as far south as Southern California and the US border with Mexico.
 In the summer, it can be found as far north as Canada.
 It has been seen in five Midwestern states: South Dakota, Michigan, Illinois, Minnesota, and Wisconsin.
-As well as California, Oregon, Washington, Idaho, Montana, Nevada, Colorado, and Utah.
+Additionally, the woodpecker has been seen in California, Oregon, Washington, Idaho, Montana, Nevada, Colorado, New Mexico and Utah.

 Feeding

 Lewis's woodpecker engages in some rather un-woodpecker-like behavior in its gregarious feeding habits.
 Although it does forage for insects by boring into trees with its chisel-like bill, the bird also catches insects in the air during flight (typical insect hawking).
 This is a habit that only a few other woodpeckers, such as the acorn woodpecker, the red-headed woodpecker, and the northern flicker, engage in.
 Lewis's woodpecker also feeds on berries and nuts, and will even shell and store nuts in cracks and holes in wood to store until winter.
 It will also feed at flat, open bird feeders, where it might act aggressively toward other birds.